TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 6/Matthew 6.16.md

 ---

-Moreover when ye fast, be not, as the hypocrites, of a sad countenance: for they disfigure their faces, that they may be seen of men to fast.
-Verily I say unto you, They have received their reward.
+"Moreover when you fast, don't be like the hypocrites, with sad faces.
+For they disfigure their faces, that they may be seen by men to be fasting.
+Most certainly I tell you, they have received their reward.